chiedolabs/flashpoint/README.md

 - Better docs
 - Create an automation script for creating new projects.
-- Complete Beta and start versioning properly
+- Complete beta and move to version 1.0
 - Add to homebrew for a more sensible installation process.

 ## Legal Stuff